By James Bowen, M.D.

 Q: Imagine if it were a vitamin or herbal product, we'd have the federal pill police swarming like angry bees.
 Would you please list for us some of the symptoms caused by aspartame?

-and unsteadiness, confusion, memory loss, drowsiness, sleepiness, slurring
+and unsteadiness, confusion, memory loss, drowsiness, sleepiness, slurring of

-speech, numbness and tingling, tremors, depression, irritability,
+speech, numbness and tingling, tremors, depression, irritability, aggression,

 anxiety, insomnia, phobias, heart palpitations, shortness of breath, high blood pressure, nausea, diarrhea, abdominal pain, itching, hives, menstrual changes, weight gain, hair thinning and hair loss, urinary burning and frequency, excessive thirst, fluid retention, bloating, increased infection, and even death.